All Episodes

 The American people love him.

-Listen, the most amazing thing that I can tell you about Donald Trump is with all that they've done to this man and all that they put him through, especially from the years, you know, 2021 through t tw until the the election.
+Listen, the most amazing thing that I can tell you about Donald Trump is with all that they've done to this man and all that they put him through, especially from the years, you know, 2021 through until the election, they had, he put all his chips on the table, rolled the dice, and said, okay, it's either going to be the White House or the big house.

 And he didn't want to do that.

-And you gotta give the guy credit.
+And you got to give the guy credit.

-He's willing to put it all on the line for the country loves and and that's why what makes him unique.
+He's willing to put it all on the line for the country he loves.

 He's not like any conventional politician.